urda/website/_posts/2010-09-23-dynamic-types-in-csharp.md

 }
 </pre>

-At this point you&#8217;ll notice we have added a method called **SomeMagicFunction** that does not exist in the class, but Visual Studio 2010 still lets us compile the application.
+At this point you'll notice we have added a method called **SomeMagicFunction** that does not exist in the class, but Visual Studio 2010 still lets us compile the application.
 It is only at run time that this application will throw an error when it attempts to make a call to **SomeMagicFunction**.
 But if the function was made available through some form of interop, you would be able to execute that function against the object.

 So dynamic types allows C# to play nice with other languages such as IronPython, HTML DOMs, COM API, or somewhere else in a program.
 Think of the dynamic type as a way to bridge the gap between strongly typed components such as C# and weakly type components such as IronPython, COM, or other DOM objects.